high101bro/DIVA-Assessment/README.md

 ---
 ### Proof of Concept ###

-For "realism" I looked up 100% fake credit card numbers to test with from [BlueSnap Developers]
+For a bit of "realism" I looked up 100% fake credit card numbers to test with from [BlueSnap Developers]... doesn't matter though.

 I navigated to "1.
 Insecure Logging" and entered the fake credit card number.

 ![image](https://github.com/high101bro/DIVA-Assessment/assets/13679268/fa68a2a6-0aac-45af-9a15-bca27ba57fa6)

-Using **adb logcat**, you can view the Android logs.
+Using **adb logcat**, you can view the Android system logs.

 ![image](https://github.com/high101bro/DIVA-Assessment/assets/13679268/c1809cf9-fdb8-487b-9a9a-1caa07bda114)